 I've had the idea to wax my own fabric for a while now.
 I've experimented with Otter brand wax, a company based in Portland, on some hemp canvas that I hand dyed.
 Here's one of the mini backpacks that resulted:

-and here's a little video of hand waxing that hemp canvas:
+and here's a video of hand waxing that hemp canvas:

-Although Otter brand wax is all natural I wanted to experiment with only beeswax.
+Although Otter brand wax is all natural, I wanted to experiment with beeswax only.
 Pretty much everything I've researched has you combining beeswax with a petroleum based product.
 I've read that bees-waxed fabric is just as durable as other waxed fabric and I thought to try out a small swatch of fabric as an experiment.
-I found some beeswax at the local wholefoods store, Everybody's.
+I found some beeswax at a small local grocery store.
 If you don't have local beeswax to work with you can find beeswax pellets (which melt easier) here.

 - canvas fabric

 - glass container or aluminum (use only for beeswax from now on)

 - a wooden stirring stick (use only for beeswax from now on)

 - paint brush (use only for beeswax from now on)